 Welcome to the Taos Almanac Project!

 Within the flow of original voices belonging to our community, SOMOS and the Taos Poet Laureate happily launch the two-year Taos Almanac Project.
 As an almanac reflects the natural world and the way people engage with seasons, traditions, and the changing patterns of home, we add a poetic version to our observations, tales, and memories as the New Year gathers momentum.
-While the Old Farmers Almanac recently announced the continuation of a 233-year publication history, our focus relies upon the many voices of Taos: sharing perspectives, recipes, memories, and jokes in poetic form of 25 lines!
+While the Old Farmers Almanac recently announced the continuation of a 233-year publication history, our focus relies upon the many voices of Taos: sharing perspectives, recipes, memories, and jokes in poetic form of 25 lines or less!

 Watch for an upcoming SOMOS newsletter, check somostaos.org for guidelines, and join our community in creating a lasting Taos Almanac for all, from youth to elder, representing every background.
 The initial planning meeting will be held at SOMOS on Monday, January 26th, 4-6 pm, to be followed by quarterly gatherings to celebrate every season of gathered submissions: March 30th, June 29th, September 28th, and December 21st.
 We will be compiling a year-long almanac online, to be finalized after the 2026 winter solstice.